-Affiliates of Goldman Sachs & Co.
-LLC hold approximately \$420 million aggregate principal amount of the Second Lien Notes, all of which will be redeemed at the applicable redemption premium, plus accrued and unpaid interest to, but excluding the date of redemption and less than \$1.5 million of the aggregate principal amount of the Term Loan, a portion of which will be repaid, and as a result will receive approximately 45.1% of the net proceeds of this offering (at an assumed initial public offering price of \$21.50, the midpoint of the estimated offering price range on the cover of this prospectus), assuming the underwriters do not exercise their option to purchase additional shares.
+Conflicts of interest Affiliates of Goldman Sachs & Co.
+LLC hold approximately \$420 million aggregate principal amount of the Second Lien Notes, all of which will be redeemed at the applicabl redemption premium, plus accrued and unpaid interest to, but excluding the date of redemption and less than \$1.5 million of the aggregate principal amount of the Term Loar a portion of which will be repaid, and as a result will receive approximately 42.4% of the net proceeds of this offering, assuming the underwriters do not exercise their option to purchase additional shares.
 See "Use of Proceeds."
 Accordingly, Goldman Sachs & Co.
 LLC is deemed to have a conflict of interest within the meaning of Rule 5121 ("Rule 5121") of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 Therefore, this offering is being made in compliance with the requirements of Rule 5121.
 This rule requires, among other things, that a "qualified independent underwriter" participate in the preparation of, and exercise the usual standards of "due diligence" with respect to, the registration statement and this prospectus.
 J.P.
 Morgan Securities LLC has agreed to act as qualified independent underwriter for this offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act.
 J.P.
-Morgan Securities LLC will not receive any additional fees for serving as qualified independent underwriter in connection with this offering.
-We have agreed to indemnify J.P.
-Morgan Securities LLC against liabilities incurred in connection with acting as qualified independent underwriter, including liabilities under the Securities Act.
+Morgan Securities LLC will not receive any additional fees for serving as qualified independent underwriter, including liabilities under the Securities Act.
 Pursuant to FINRA Rule 5121, Goldman Sachs & Co.
-LLC will not confirm sales of our common stock to any account over which it exercises discretionary authority without the prior written approval of the customer.
+LLC will not confirm sales of our common stock to an account over which it exercises discretionary authority without the prior written approval of the customer.
 For more information, see "Underwriting (Conflicts of Interest)."
+Nasdaq symbol "SHC"